ruby-grape/grape-entity/README.md

 ```

 #### Passing Additional Option To Nested Exposure
-There are sometimes that you want to pass additional option or parameter to nested exposure.
-Assume that you need to expose an address for a contact info, but it has both two different format: **full** and **simple**.
-You can pass an additional `full_format` option to specify that if the nested entity should render address in `:full` format.
+Sometimes you want to pass additional options or parameters to nested a exposure.
+For example, let's say that you need to expose an address for a contact info and it has two different formats: **full** and **simple**.
+You can pass an additional `full_format` option to specify which format to render.

 ```ruby
 # api/contact.rb